makjunior92/laravel-mid-level-developer-test/README.md

 * database seeder has been set with some dummy data.
-All you have to do isto command "php artisan sd:seed" to seed the tables after migration.
+All you have to do isto command "php artisan db:seed" to seed the tables after migration.